 Aerial UE communication: functionality enabling Aerial UE function, as defined in 16.18.

+A-IoT CN node: The core network node which the gNB connects to 5GC for A-IoT operation.
+More specifically, it is the AIOTF in case the gNB directly connects with the AIOTF, and it includes both the AMF and AIOTF in case the gNB connects with the AIOTF via AMF.

 Air to Ground network: An NG-RAN consisting of ground-based gNBs, which provide cell towers that send signals up to an aircraft's antenna(s) of onboard ATG terminal, with typical vertical altitude of around 10,000m and take-off/landing altitudes down to 3000m.